Icatme/Master-of-Codex/aiagent-orchestrator/README.md

 - When `analysis.enabled` is `true`, set the `DEEPSEEK_API_KEY` environment variable (or pass `api_key` to `DeepSeekProvider`).
 - When the analysis layer is disabled, the orchestrator assumes the workflow is finished once the completion indicator appears.

 Pass the configuration path with the CLI option `--config /path/to/config.yml`.
-If omitted, `config.yml` in the current working directory is used.
+Use `--path /path/to/workspace` to specify the directory where the orchestrated AI tool should run.
+If these options are omitted, both files are resolved relative to the current working directory.

 ## 配置说明